grackorg/grack/README.md

 and receive-pack processes with the '--stateless-rpc' option, this does not actually re-implement very much.
 However, it is possible to use a different backend by specifying a different Adapter.
 See below for a list.

+Note that while it is technically possible to host non-bare repositories with this gem, it is discouraged.
+The only somewhat safe option is to serve such a repository as read-only since there is a greater risk of arbitrary filesystem traversal when a checkout tree must be traversed to reach the repository administrative area (`.git` directory).
+Additionally, any recent version of Git prevents pushes into non-bare repositories by default since pushing into the currently checked out branch can effectively "break" the checkout tree.

 ### Git Adapters